Yahoo Mail on Android: How It Holds Up Against Other Email Clients

 Can I add my Gmail or Outlook account to Yahoo Mail?

 You can.
-During setup, and later in settings, Yahoo Mail lets you add Gmail, Outlook, and standard IMAP accounts into one unified inbox.
-In our testing it handled all three at once, which makes it a workable main email app rather than just a Yahoo reader.
+During setup, and later in settings, Yahoo Mail lets you add Gmail, Microsoft Outlook and standard IMAP accounts into one unified inbox.
+It handled all three at once for us, which makes it a workable main email app rather than just a Yahoo reader.

 Is Yahoo Mail better than Gmail on Android?